Did you know...

 The shrinking democratic space in Asia has made it increasingly difficult for land and indigenous rights defenders to push for policy changes that guarantee indigenous peoples’ right to land, territories, and natural resources.

-Asia has the largest number of Indigenous Peoples – about 411 million live in the region as per Asia Indigenous Peoples Pact (AIPP) estimate.
+Asia has the largest number of Indigenous Peoples – about 411 million live in the region as per Asia Indigenous Peoples Pact (AIPP) estimate*.
 The recognition of indigenous peoples’ land rights is clearly reflected in Article 26 of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), which states “Indigenous Peoples have the right to the lands, territories, and resources which they have traditionally owned, occupied or otherwise used or acquired.”

 Recognition, protection, and fulfillment of indigenous peoples' right to land are critical, not only for their identity but also for their survival and wellbeing.
 In this regard, governments across Asia need to respect the economic, social, cultural, and spiritual values and importance that indigenous peoples attach to their lands, territories, and resources.

-CBI 5 initiative brings together ILC members and partner organizations to collaborate and work hand in hand to advancing the recognition of Indigenous Peoples’ land rights in Asia region.
-This initiative is also seen as one of the efforts of ILC and AIPP members, partners and networks to also support the Global Call to Action on Indigenous and Community Land Rights or also known as the #LandRightsNow campaign, which all ILC Asia members are part of.
+This regional initiative brings together ILC members and partner organisations to collaborate in advancing the recognition of indigenous peoples’ land rights in the Asia region.
+It is also seen an effort of ILC and AIPP members, partners, and networks to also support the Global Call to Action on Indigenous and Community Land Rights or also known as the Land Rights Now campaign, which all ILC Asia members are part of.